-Not only do fairy tales teach us how to find hidden rewards in difficult situations, they also offer instruction on how to use what we’re given to survive in an unpredictable world full of pitfalls.
-In a changeable industry with many difficulties and obstacles to overcome, these fairy tale lessons frequently overlap into recruitment.
+Not only do fairy tales teach us how to find hidden rewards in difficult situations, but they also offer instruction on how to use what we’re given to survive in an unpredictable world full of pitfalls.
+In a changeable industry with many difficulties and obstacles to overcome, these fairy tale lessons frequently overlap with recruiting.
 Here’s a list of 7 valuable lessons from fairy tales that recruiters can take on board in the workplace.

 1) The Little Mermaid: Be adventurous:

 Venturing outside your comfort zone is often a daunting experience, but one that can offer rich rewards.
 Ariel’s journey out of the sea and onto the shore is a prime example of stepping out into unexplored territory and winning fantastic results in the process.
 The Little Mermaid teaches us that boldly embracing change can have a transformative long-term effect.
 In an industry currently undergoing rapid social evolution, this is a lesson of great value to recruiters.